-In this paper using the complex hyperbolic functions we prove FLT for exponents 3P and P, where P is an odd prime.
+In this paper using the complex trigonometric functions we prove FLT for exponents 3P and P, where P is an odd prime.
+We find the Fermat proof.
 The proof of FLT must be direct.
-But indirect proof of FLT is disbelieving.
+But indirect proof of FLT is disbelieving..